Partnership

 A Note from the Curator

-The medieval university — Paris, Bologna, Oxford, Salamanca — did not make the mistake of separating academics from medicine.
-It taught the Trivium and Quadrivium in one school and the Ars Medica in another, with the same students walking between them and the same bishop presiding over both.
-The Virtualis–Vitae partnership is the recovery of that arrangement in digital form: one household, two schools, one child.
+The medieval university — Paris, Bologna, Oxford, Salamanca — did not separate the formation of the mind from the formation of the body and soul.
+The same students walked between the Trivium, the Quadrivium, and the lecture hall of the Ars Medica, and the same bishop presided over all of them.
+The Virtualis–Vitae partnership is the recovery of that arrangement in digital form: a classical academy joined to a Catholic formation in virtue and health.

 A Diptych

 Two panels of the same altarpiece.
-Each panel is complete on its own; together they are an argument.
+Each complete on its own; together they form a common Catholic argument about the formation of the person.

 Panel I · Sinistra